AElfProject/AElf/docs/contract/acs.md

 }
 ```

-When doing this you can `override` (implement) the ACSs methods in your contract implementation in C#.
+When doing this you can `override` (implement) the ACS's methods in your contract implementation in C#.

 ## ACS0 - Genesis